RefactoringGuru/design-patterns-dart/patterns/prototype/shapes/README.md

 Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.

+## Example
-## Copies of geometric objects.
-Example.
+Copies of geometric objects.

 **Description:**
 https://refactoring.guru/design-patterns/prototype?#pseudocode